-While proficiently cleaning all the serious toxins from the indoor air, peace lilies also emit plenty humidity into air.
+While proficiently cleaning all the serious toxins from the indoor air, peace lilies also emit plenty of humidity into the air.
 It can help relieve respiratory problems for individuals who reside in dry environments.

-Peace lilies tends to do well in dim and cool areas, which makes them ideal for bedrooms, hospitals, and offices.
+Peace lilies tend to do well in dim and cool areas, which makes them ideal for bedrooms, hospitals, and offices.
 This is one of the best indoor plants to clean the air.